yuechenbam/yuechenbam.github.io/README.md

 ### Version(more in ChangeLog)

-**16.02.2022(latest):**

-- convertor
+**15.03.2022(latest): v2.2**

-  - add reset button
+- Convertor
-  - add csv format for uploading files.

-**11.02.2022:**

-- activate copy function(right click)
+  - add a search bar and copyall btn in OWL result.
+  - download files with right extension.
-- convertor
+- EntityManager

-  - data mapping for excel file is available
-  - add stroke colors to the mapping shapes for better identification
-- entityfinder
+  - rename to EntityManager

-  - update and delete uploaded ontologies(right click ontology name button)
+  - update tips for namespaces in ReadMe and allowed combinations in Ontopanel-Library.

 -